seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

 Setjmp/Longjmp Exception Handling
 ---------------------------------

-Setjmp/Longjmp (SJLJ) based exception handling uses LLVM intrinsics `llvm.eh.sjlj.setjmp`_ and `llvm.eh.sjlj.longjmp`_ to handle control flow for exception handling.
+Setjmp/Longjmp (SJLJ) based exception handling uses LLVM37 intrinsics `llvm37.eh.sjlj.setjmp`_ and `llvm37.eh.sjlj.longjmp`_ to handle control flow for exception handling.

 For each function which does exception processing --- be it ``try``/``catch``